Where to Stay in Merida 2023: 6 Best Areas

 5. Santa Ana

-Santa Ana is a small neighborhood just north of Santa Lucia.
-Like Santa Lucia, this community is centered around Santa Ana Park (Parque de Santa Ana).
+Santa Ana is a small neighborhood just north of Santa Lucia and is centered around Santa Ana Park.
 The attractive plaza features a fountain and monument to Andrés Quintana Roo, a 19th-century politician, and often hosts street vendors and food stalls.

 The plaza is overlooked by the lovely 18th-century Santa Ana church.
 The cheerful yellow face and twin steepled towers provide charming scenery for anyone enjoying a break at one of the cafes surrounding the park.